joshuagreenslade/CSCC01-project/README.md

 Step 3: drag and drop the .xpi file into firefox <br />

 ## Usage
-Currenrtly, AnyaPlsZotero plugin supports the following four features.
+Currently, AnyaPlsZotero plugin supports the following four features.
 Below are some examples of how to use each of them
 ### Custom Field Builder
-To use AnyaPlsZotero custom form builder, make sure you have installed the AnyaPlsZotero plugin.
-Once installed, select one or more item in Zotero, right click and choose "Customize Additional Fields" to open custom form builder menu.
+To use AnyaPlsZotero custom field builder, make sure you have installed the AnyaPlsZotero plugin.
+Once installed, select one or more item in Zotero, right click and choose "Customize Additional Fields" to open custom field builder menu.
 You can Add new field to selected items, Modify existing field name and values and Delete field.